thalhamerb/remote-scheduler/README.md

 This is a centralized scheduler that manages cron jobs across multiple services.
 Inspired by Spring Scheduling and backed by Quartz scheduler, this service is targeted for a message-driven microservices architecture where schedules are managed across many services.
+This is a proof of concept, and the implementation needs to be flushed out and refined.

 ## Getting Started

 The Remote Scheduler service requires a datasource and an AMQP message broker.
-By default, an in-memory datasource is used, but can be configured to an external database (example below).
+By default, an in-memory datasource is used but can be configured to use an external database (example below).

 The Remote Scheduler initiates jobs on client services by posting messages to an AMQP message broker that is consumed by the client services.
 The method annotated with the job name is ran.